 While only Spanish is available, if you are looking to get a better understanding of Colombia's history, the museum shares the passage in chronological order with an impressive collection of pottery, weapons, everyday tools, and jewelry.

 The Museum of Modern Art has had many homes over the years since its establishment in 1955.
 The current building houses 4 floors of modern art, which may seem daunting but it is just over 5000 square feet it is quite manageable.
 If you are a fan of Colombian art there is a good collection of work from Barrios, Grau, Ana Mercedes Hoyos, Manzur, Manzurillamizar, and Negret.

 The Museum of Modern Art is one of the few places you cannot take photos.

 These two museums are in a cluster and belong under the Banco de la Republica Art Collection.
 The Casa de Moneda houses a collection of Colombian coins and provides an overview of the history of money in the country and how it was made.

 The area is often known as the Botero Museum as it is the draw for art lovers, especially those who could not make it to Medellin - the home of Fernando Botero.
 However, most of the work belongs to Botero, who is generous with both his own work and that in his collection.

 If you venture out to the courtyard you will see the newest and most modern addition, which was created in 2004.
 The third building features modern art, with interesting temporary exhibits from around the world, including Mexican Pop Art.
-It's a nice change if you are tiring from the historical work.
+It's a nice change if you are tired of the historical work.